veilco/augur-lite/README.md

 AugurLite uses UniverseFactory to create the genesis universe.
 The Universe contract uses MarketFactory to create new markets.
 Upon deployment, market contracts use MailboxFactory to create the market creator mailbox, and ShareTokenFactory to create outcome tokens.

 ## Comparison
+Here is a table that highlights the main differences between Augur and AugurLite.

 |                       | <img src="https://statrader.com/wp-content/uploads/2018/05/Augur-Logo.png" height="100px" />|<img src="https://augurlite.com/static/logo.png" height="100px" />|
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Market creation**       | ✅ Anyone can create a market, but they must deposit ETH and REP to do so.                                               | ✅ Anyone can create a market, and there is no fee or deposit for doing so.                                                                                                           |